The Bureau of Financial Institutions' responsibilities include:

 title lenders, industrial loan associations and mortgage loan originators; registering

-The bureau is divided into five sections:
+The bureau is divided into three sections:

 The bureau has staff specially trained in investigating problems in areas of its